What Is Search Intent? (SEO’s Guide to What Users Want)

 Search intent (also called keyword intent, or user intent) describes the purpose of a specific search query.
 Do users want to learn something, do something, buy something, or go somewhere?

-Search intent is a fascinating puzzle to solve because it combines science and psychology.
+I love this topic because it combines science and psychology.
 It’s how Google translates customers’ words into desires and then maps those desires to your content.

 Determining intent is a much more soulful process than simply matching keywords.